 Texture is a natural property of elements or scenes, which owns the traits of brightness, shade, shape, scale, and many others, etc. Texture analysis is an area of broad research.
-The evaluation of 2-D textures has numerous suitable applications, for instance, in defect detection, remote sensing, and biomedical image analysis, however, there is solely a restrained number of examples where its flourishing exploitation has been done.
+The evaluation of 2-D textures has numerous suitable applications, for instance, in defect detection, remote sensing, and bio medical image analysis, however, there is solely a restrained number of examples where its flourishing exploitation has been done.
 The principle inconvenience is that textures in the actual world are not uniform because of variations in direction, scale or distinct visual appearance.
-The central issue of texture classification is to deal with the modifications in texture appearance to build robust and discriminative texture representation.
-The dark -scale invariance is regularly significant because of irregular brilliance or outstanding intra-class variableness.
+The central issue of texture classification is to deal with the modifications in texture appearance to build robust and discriminating texture representation.
+The dark -scale in variance is regularly significant because of irregular brilliance or outstanding intra-class variable ness.
 Moreover, the degree of computational complexity is huge for the majority of the proposed texture descriptors.
-Therefore the advancement of prevailing texture measures that can be extracted and classified within feasible computational complexity is the need of the hour.
+Therefore, the advancement of prevailing texture measures that can be extracted and classified within feasible computational complexity is the need of the hour.
 Local binary patterns (LBP) have risen as one of the most outstanding and broadly examined local texture descriptors.
-A beneficial texture feature, an essential constituent of texture categorization, is anticipated to accomplish two contending goals: low computational complexity, to allow the categorization errand to work in real-time; and catching the most democratic texture statistics of a texture class, such that dissimilar texture classes can be discerned in spite of the proposed.
+A beneficial texture feature, an essential constituent of texture categorization, is anticipated to accomplish two contending goals: low computational complexity, to allow the categorization errand to work in real-time; and catching the most democratic texture statistics of a texture class, such that dissimilar texture classes can be discerned in spite of the presence of numerous imaging aberrations (containing illumination, rotation, the viewpoint, scaling, occlusion, and noise).
+This paper discusses in detail the various texture classes with focus on the statistical approach.
 All the existing, as well as recent versions of the statistical approach LBP, are discussed in this paper with their corresponding advantages and limitations.
-To evaluate the classification performance as well as computational time complexity, LBP and all the variants of LBP are implemented on publicly available medical image data set 2D-Hela.
+To evaluate the classification performance as well as computational time complexity.
+LBP and all the variants of LBP are implemented on publicly available medical image data set 2D-Hela.
 Performance comparison is done among all the variants of local binary patterns and relevant conclusions are drawn.
-Texture features can be classified into many families, like a statistically based approach, a structural based approach, transform based approach, a Model-based approach, etc. which are depicted in Table1 (texture survey table).
-Section I gives the general introduction about texture features. and section II describes textuie classes in detail
+Texture features can be classified into many families, like a statistically based approach, a structural based approach, Transform based approach, a Model-based approach, etc. which are depicted in figure 1 Section I gives the general introduction about texture features. and section II describes texture classes in detail.